Bruce Furniss: Sibling rivalry

-Furniss is the third of four successful aquatic brothers, often referred to as "Orange County California's First Family of Swimming."
-Older brother Steve Furniss, a two-time swimming Olympian (1972 Olympic bronze medalist and 1976 Olympic team captain), and Bruce are among a rare group of siblings, in any sport, to make the same Olympic team.
-Oldest brother, Chip, a USC Collegiate Swimming All-American, finished fifth in the 1972 Olympic Swimming Trials in the 200 meter Butterfly (behind Mark Spitz and Gary Hall Sr).
+Furniss is the third of three successful aquatic brothers, often referred to as "Orange County California's First Family of Swimming."
+Older brother Steve Furniss, a two-time swimming Olympian (1972 Bronze Medalist in the Men's 200-meter Individual Medley and 1976 U. S. Men’s Olympic Swim Team Captain), and Bruce are among a rare group of siblings, in any sport, to make the same Olympic team.

+Oldest brother, Chip, a USC Collegiate Swimming All-American, finished fifth in the 1972 Olympic Swimming Trials in the 200-meter Butterfly (behind Mark Spitz and Gary Hall Sr).
 Youngest brother, Craig, also attended USC, where he was a two-time Collegiate All-American Water Polo Player and was USC's Valedictorian of his 1981 graduating class.

+Bruce and Steve remain in an exclusive group of three sets of brothers to win Olympic swimming medals, joining Duke Kahanamoku and Samuel Kahanamoku and Spain's David Lopez-Zubero and Martin Lopez-Zubero.

+The Furniss family's impact on competitive aquatics goes beyond competing in swimming and water polo.
+Upon his retirement from collegiate and international swimming, Steve became a leading innovator in competitive aquatic apparel founding TYR Sport in 1985.